Hamza Idris: Career

 Hamza joined the Media Trust Limited, publishers of Daily Trust titles in 2005, and reported from Adamawa, Yobe and Borno states, respectively.
-He was a reporter, correspondent, Acting Bureau Chief and Bureau Chief; Group Politics Editor and is now the Editor handling the three titles of the newspaper.
+He was a reporter, correspondent, Acting Bureau Chief and Bureau Chief; Group Politics Editor, General Editor, Deputy Editor-In-Chief and now Acting Editor-in-Chief of the newspaper.

 While reporting from the North East, Hamza also served as the Editor of Kanem Trust, an 8-page community news pull-out that covered the North Eastern states of Nigeria.

 In 2015, he was redeployed to the newspaper's headquarters in Abuja Nigeria as Group Politics Editor.
 He was appointed Editor of the paper on September 4, 2019.
 On November 9, 2020, he was appointed as pioneer Editor of the three titles: Daily Trust, Daily Trust Saturday and Daily Trust on Sunday.

-He is a Member of the Daily Trust's Editorial Board (July 2015 - date).
-He also sat on the Editorial Board of Pittsburgh Post-Gazette, USA, as an intern in 2013.
+Hamza serves as a member of the Editorial Bord of the Daily Trust's between 2015 and October 2024.
+He was appointed as Deputy Editor-In-Chief of Daily Trust newspaper and chairman of its editorial board.
+The appointment was announced by the chief executive officer and Editor-in-Chief (Print) of Media Trust Group, Ahmed I. Shekarau, after the approval of the appointment by the company's board of directors at its 90th meeting held on September 17 and 18, 2024.
+He also sat on the editorial board of Pittsburgh Post-Gazette, USA, as an intern in 2013.

 Hamza has written over 6,000 news stories and features on security especially the Boko haram insurgency, political, social and economic issues in Nigeria, Africa and the world that were published in the Daily Trust titles.
 Some of the write-ups have been culled by international journals and serve as reference for undergraduate and postgraduate students.

 He was one of the targets of Nigerian military crackdown on journalists when armed soldiers stormed the Daily Trust newspaper's headquarters in Abuja.